gonzalesluisfrancisco/daq_gert/README.md

 on the RPi2 with the bcm2835 SPI master with async Comedi commands and triggers The single processor version for the RPi has only the sync analog sample capability
 **********
-Device-tree operation is now working:  Use overlay rpi-spigert-overlay.dtb to load the device module in /boot/config.txt: dtparam=spi=on dtoverlay=rpi-spigert-overlay.dtb
+Device-tree operation:  Use overlay rpi-spigert-overlay.dtb to load the device module in /boot/config.txt: dtparam=spi=on dtoverlay=rpi-spigert-overlay.dtb